SATHYAGITH368/Hexapod-Robot-Control-via-SPEECH-RECOGNITION-/README.md

 # Hexapod-Robot-Control-via-SPEECH-RECOGNITION-
+This project demonstrates a voice-controlled hexapod robot using Voix for voice recognition and socket programming for communication.
+The system consists of two main components: a server (test_microphone.py) and a client (speechcontrol.py).
+The server processes voice commands and sends them to the robot controller, which executes the corresponding actions.

 ## ROS
 ROS (Robot Operating System) is an open-source framework designed to simplify the development of complex robotic systems.
 It provides a collection of tools, libraries, and conventions that facilitate tasks such as hardware abstraction, device drivers, communication between processes, and package management.